adamkrogh/goodreads-dotnet/README.md

 - review.create — Add review.
 - review.edit — Edit a review.
 - review.destroy — Delete a book review.
-- review.recent_reviews — Recent reviews from all members..
 - series.show — See a series.
 - series.list — See all series by an author.
 - series.work — See all series a work is in.